 While this is not a contraindication in general, you should avoid techniques like the “blood stop” and deep sustained pressure on the affected areas.

 It is very rare that you have to categorically refuse to work on a client because of a certain condition as long as you work intuitively and not mechanically.
-What do I mean with this?
+What do I mean by this?

-Mechanical versus intuitive work
+Mechanical versus intuitive work in Thai Massage

 - If you have a large repertoire of techniques and the experience and the sensitivity to apply them selectively to suit a particular client’s needs, then this falls into the intuitive category.
 That’s where you can work on many conditions, including serious ones.

-Contraindications seen in perspective
+Thai Massage contraindications seen in perspective

-Here are four classifications of contraindications:
+Here are four classifications of contraindications for Thai Massage:

 - Total contraindications (i.e. intoxicated clients or clients with contagious diseases)